Saturday, June 5

 Our first stop will be Tabor, which will be home to the 72nd Czech Day June 18-20.

 From there we will come to Lewis and Clark Reservoir, which attracts over 1.5 million visitors a year.
-This reservoir is formed by the last of the six Missouri River Dams, Gavins Point, which we will bicycle across to Nebraska.
+This reservoir is formed by the last of the six Missouri River Dams, Gavins Point.

-We will return to South Dakota across the historic double-decker Meridian bridge, which was converted to pedestrian/bike trail traffic in 2011.
+While in Yankton, we will see the historic double-decker Meridian bridge, which was converted to pedestrian/bike trail traffic in 2011.

 Yankton is rich in history, it was the first capital of the Dakota territories in 1861, and has 26 individual properties and 6 districts that are listed in the National Register of Historic Places.